 I would love to see this game relaunch as a free to play game that sells cosmetics/skins, the game would be perfect for this business model as gameplay itself is super sound and incredibly fun, its the type of game people wouldn’t buy, but then turn around and pay $20 for a boat skin!

-Look at the success of Fortnite, I have spoke to people who wouldn’t spend $20 for a game, yet spent hundreds on Fortnite skins!
+Look at the success of Fortnite, I have spoken to people who wouldn’t spend $20 for a game, yet spent hundreds on Fortnite skins!

-On that note I feel moving this game to the Epic Game store would be a fantastic move, with such a huge crossover demographic with Fortnite, it could certainly find a substantial playerbase there.
+On that note, I feel moving this game to the Epic Game store would be a fantastic change, having such a considerable crossover demographic with Fortnite, it could indeed find a substantial player base there.

-Graphically its cel shaded, a style i find endearing and in this case very clever, cel shaded games are never in fashion nor cutting edge, giving them huge longevity, as they cannot go out of style if they were never in style to begin with.
+Graphically it is cel-shaded, a style I find endearing and in this case very clever, cel-shaded games are never in fashion nor cutting edge, giving them huge longevity, as they cannot go out of style if they were never in style, to begin with.

 3)The Battle of Sol

-And i miss that type of game, not every game needs to be a sprawling lore heavy epic, just like you don’t always want to eat a prime steak, and at times get a hankering for a greasy cheese burger, games like battle for Sol fill that niche, a greasy cheeseburger homage to the space sims of the 2000s, we salute you greasy space burger!
+And I miss that type of game, not every game needs to be a sprawling lore dense epic, just like you don’t always want to eat a prime steak, and at times get a hankering for a greasy cheeseburger, games like battle for Sol fill that niche, a greasy cheeseburger homage to the space sims of the 2000s, we salute you greasy space burger!

-Oh you actually want to know how the game is? its pretty much an indie shooter like you would expect, checks all the boxes for a low budget indie space shooter, but while doing so still manages to pay homage to the late golden era of space combat focused story drive flight sims, yeesh ain’t that a mouthful? a mouthful of greasy burger awesomeness!
+Oh, you actually want to know how the game is?
+It is pretty much an indie shooter like you would expect, checks all the boxes for a low budget indie space shooter, but while doing so still manages to pay homage to the late golden era of space combat focused story drive flight sims, yeesh ain’t that a mouthful?
+A mouthful of greasy burger awesomeness!

 4) Streets of Rogue.

-I hope in time the developers releases a few paid DLC, as their efforts to support the game long term is something I feel should be rewarded.
+I hope in time the developers release a few paid DLC, as their efforts to support the game long term is something I feel should be rewarded.

 5) Rogue Legacy